ms-iot/remote-wiring/README.md

 ###Events

 As previously mentioned, the RemoteWiring layer allows interactions with the RemoteDevice class to feel like interacting with the device directly through the Wiring API.
 However, Windows `events` give us the power to respond immediately to changes reported by the Arduino.
+[Click here for more information about events.](https://msdn.microsoft.com/en-us/library/hh758286.aspx)

 For example, whenever you set an analog or digital pin to INPUT, the library will be notified whenever a pin value changes for digital pins, and every few milliseconds for analog pins.
 Windows Remote Arduino Wiring can pass these notifications on to you in the form of `events`.
 Simply subscribe to the event with a delegate function, and that function will automatically be called whenever it is appropriate!